 The PEO charges a service fee to take responsibility for the non-revenue-producing areas of a business.
-This service fee includes the cost of payroll taxes, workers’ compensation insurance, and overhead costs.
+This payroll online service fee includes the cost of payroll taxes, workers’ compensation insurance, and overhead costs.
 In most cases when you analyze the internal cost of providing the services in-house, the PEO delivers a remarkably better solution by using economies of scale through large numbers of employees to drive down costs.
 PEOs can also eliminate items, such as down payment on workers’ compensation insurance, fees associated with setting up and maintaining a 401k, payroll services and outsourcing of human resources and safety.

 You will find that you attain better control of your company with proper time and money management.
 In addition, your employees will gain from access to a quality employee benefits program that helps motivate workers and increase employee loyalty.